 5.6.1 Tuition reimbursement in cases of Medical Withdrawal will follow the university’s reimbursement withdrawal policy.
 Thus, students receiving a Medical Withdrawal may be eligible to a 100% or 50% refund if the request is made before the deadlines listed in the academic calendar.
 However, in accordance with Federal guidelines, complete withdrawal from the institution will require a portion of Federal Financial aid grant or loan funds, except for Federal Work-Study earnings, to be returned to the applicable federal program (s) based on the student's last date of attendance.

 5.6.2 If a federal aid recipient completely withdraws from school after beginning attendance, the amount of federal aid earned by the student must be determined based on the number of days the student attended in the given term.
 If the amount disbursed to the student is greater than the amount the student earned, the unearned federal aid funds must be returned and the student may owe a balance to the University.

-The University’s Office of Student Disability Services (Student Affairs Division) is responsible for this policy, and for assuring the necessary members of the University of South Alabama community are aware of it.
-Noncompliance with this policy will be addressed by the Office of Student Disability Services.
+The University’s Center for Educational Accessibility and Disability Resources (Student Affairs Division) is responsible for this policy, and for assuring the necessary members of the University of South Alabama community are aware of it.
+Noncompliance with this policy will be addressed by the Center for Educational Accessibility and Disability Resources.